 CTIN’s Regional Ambassadors

-We are excited to launch our flagship Regional Ambassadors Programme (RAP), a programme aimed at strengthening regional connection and participation in the civic tech space.
+We are excited to extend our flagship Regional Ambassadors Programme (RAP), a programme aimed at strengthening regional connection and participation in the civic tech space.

 - Pollicy is representing East Africa,